tianyi21/eie3105/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=\bold&space;v_{path}&space;=&space;{loc}_{ball}&space;-&space;{loc}_{car}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\bold&space;v_{path}&space;=&space;{loc}_{ball}&space;-&space;{loc}_{car}" title="\bold v_{path} = {loc}_{ball} - {loc}_{car}" /></a>

-Instead of using the absolute difference in x and y axes as error, I defined two vectors, a path vector, and a velocity vector.
-Moreover, I used a **one-cap design** that requires only one marker to locate the car and its heading.
+Instead of using the absolute differences in x and y axes as PID error, I defined two vectors, a path vector, and a velocity vector.
+Moreover, I used a **one-cap design** that requires **only one marker** to locate the car and calculate its heading.
 The path vector is calculated as the difference between the location of the ball and the location of the car (cap).
 The velocity vector is calculated using two consecutive measurements of the robot car location.

 #### Control Scheme
 PI Control